-This course examines the characteristics and needs that students, who are identified under the 13 federally defined categories of disabilities, as revealed in the classroom setting.
-Emphasis is on investigating the complexity of these needs, surveying research-based strategies and specially designed instruction that address these needs, as well as inclusionary practices that embrace these students into the life of the classroom.
+This course examines the characteristics and needs of students who are identified under the 13 federally defined categories of disabilities.
+Emphasis is on investigating the complexity of these needs and the specially designed instruction that meets them.
+Research-based frameworks such as UDL, as well as inclusionary practices within the life of the classroom will be addressed.
 Prerequisite: Special Education 111.
+3 Credits.